 The best part is that if you make a change, the Audit will help you render new images to show you how your site looks on mobile devices.

-Of course, keep in mind that the Audit is sent just once / week on the Free, Starter and Pro Plans.
-Only those who have the Agency Plan can update the report instantly.
+Of course, keep in mind that the Audit is sent just once / week on the Free and Pro Plans.
+Only those who have the Business Plan can update the report instantly.

 Do you have a Meta Viewport tag?